UmakanthKaspa/UmakeStream/README.md

-Certainly!
-Here's an example README file for your project, explaining the tools, technologies, packages used, and details about the database and user table:

-# Project Name
+# UmakeStream

-The project is a web application that provides user authentication functionality using a Node.js backend with Express, MySQL for database management, and React for the frontend.
+The project is a web application that provides user authentication and authorization functionality using a Node.js backend with Express, MySQL for database management, and React for the frontend.

 ## Tools and Technologies Used